 A previous blog article, titled, "Collecting Economic Damages in a Personal Injury Claim," addressed what types of economic damages a victim can collect when they are injured in an auto accident.
-When a person receives compensation for economic damages, they are being reimbursed for the financial losses they suffered because of their injuries – such as medical expenses and loss wages.
+When a person receives compensation for economic damages, they are being reimbursed for the financial losses they suffered because of their injuries – such as medical expenses and lost wages.
 Non-economic damages compensate the victim for things like pain and suffering and other effects the injuries are having on the victim’s life.

 In addition to the pain a victim may feel, they may also be dealing with emotional or mental health issues caused by the accident and/or sustained injuries.
 It is not uncommon for an accident victim to suffer from long-term depression, anxiety, and insomnia.